 Vegetable Gardening in Cincinnati

 Vegetable Gardening Questions – Cincinnati gardeners love their veggies.
 Here are some common vegetable gardening questions and answers.

 “What vegetables can you plant in Cincinnati in early Spring?”

-As long as the soil is workable and soil temps are above 45-50 degrees, there are many cold loving veggies to plant in early spring.
-Some of our favorite on the nursery are Kalettes, Kale, Cabbage, Collards, Peas, Onions, Potatoes, Spinach, Lettuce, Radishes, and Carrots.
+As long as the soil is workable and soil temps are above 45-50 degrees, there are many cold-loving veggies to plant in early spring.
+Some of our favorite in the nursery are Kalettes, Kale, Cabbage, Collards, Peas, Onions, Potatoes, Spinach, Lettuce, Radishes, and Carrots.
 A fun new plant is a KOSMIC KALE it brings dinner and a show!

 “What tomato plant is good for tomato sauce or tomato paste?”

 There are quite a few for types of tomatoes that are great for sauce and paste.
 A tried and true is the Roma tomato it is an oldie but goodie.
 San Marzano has taken the top of the requested list for sauce tomatoes.
 Here is a list of Natorp’s Tomato Collection for more ideas.

 “What is the Basil is good for containers?”

 All of them are great container plants!
 It’s amazing how often I see gardeners growing mass amounts of basil in those pickle buckets or large pots, placed in the garden, patio, or wherever they can set them in sunlight.
 I like the Green Bouquet, although there are several ‘dwarf’ basils available.
 These plants only get 15-18 inches high, small leaves so you don’t have to do a lot of chopping, and the flavor is unreal!
 Power-packed flavor in a really small leaf.